OpenNebula/website/content/product/cluster_configuration/backup_system/veeam.md

 ### Limitations

-Here is a list of the known missing features or bugs related to the Veeam integration with OpenNebula:
+Here is a list of the known issues and limitations affecting the Veeam integration with OpenNebula:

 - The KVM appliance in step 4.2 does not include context packages.
 This implies that in order to configure the networking of an appliance, you must either manually choose the first available free IP in the management network or set up a DHCP service router.
 - Alpine virtual machines cannot be backed up.